The Andrew Turnbull Network

 [US 19 map]

-The original 1920s course of WV 4 and US 19 is now numbered variously as CR 19/29, CR 19/33, WV 123, or CR 25 and signed as variations of "Old Bluefield Road," "Old Princeton Road," and "Old Bluefield-Princeton Road" for much of its distance.
-Meanwhile, the bypassed portions of the 1930s alignment that replaced it are now CR 19/49, CR 19/54, CR 19/33, and WV 112.
+The original 1920s course of WV 4 and US 19 south of Princeton was redesignated CR 25 in 1933.
+Today its segments are variously numbered CR 19/29, CR 19/33, WV 123, or CR 25, and signed for much of the distance as "Old Bluefield Road".
+The bypassed pieces of the 1930s alignment are more scattered, being dispersed among CR 19/49, 460/23, 460/24, 19/54, 19/33, and WV 112.

 Prehistory

 The majority of West Virginia's original 1922 highway system was routed atop pre-existing infrastructure, and WV 4 was no exception.
 Most of the roads making up its alignment north of Princeton were already in place by 1887.
-South of Princeton, things were more scattered: Some segments of the future 4 and 19 were in place by 1895, but they were not connected into a coherent road until the interurban rail line opened astride it in 1916.
+South of Princeton, things were more scattered: Some segments of the future 4 and 19 were in place by 1895, but they were not graded or connected into a coherent road until the interurban rail line opened astride it in 1916.
 The 1930s realignment consisted overwhelmingly of new construction, although some portions immediately south of Princeton were again built up over pre-existing roads.

 Points of interest